tc39/notes/meetings/2023-09/september-27.md

 RGN: I mean, it’s also worth noting – if you look on the slide here, not all of this is about parsing formatted strings.
 You know, segmentation and collation, these are also domains where you might want stability but it doesn’t involve taking in a formatted string and outputting something that reads the parts of it.

 MF: For those ones I don’t understand how it is done in a language independent way.
 Maybe that needs to be explained.
-Do you have – can you clarify how that’s language independent?
+Can you clarify how that’s language independent?

 EAO: So, for example, I’m not deeply familiar myself with collator and segmenter, but what I understand indeed for segmentation in particular, the edge cases that are locale dependent are very, very, very specific.
 For the vast majority of cases and uses of tear segmenter you can apply an algorithm that will give you a good result without knowing the locale of the content that you’re processing.